Premenstrual syndrome (PMS)

 Although the list of potential signs and symptoms is long, most women with premenstrual syndrome experience only a few of these problems.

 For some women, the physical pain and emotional stress are severe enough to affect their daily routines and activities.
-For most of these women, signs and symptoms disappear as the menstrual period begins.
+Regardless of their severity, though, the signs and symptoms disappear, for most women, as the menstrual period begins.

 When to see a doctor